MaximilianStammnitz/Indelwald/README.md

 Note that, in order to produce your own indel spectra, you will need to specify:
 * the reference genome fasta file based on which your alignments' indel calls were generated
-* the VCF or a dataframe object containing one indel per line, featuring the minimal set of columns "CHROM", "POS", "REF", "ALT"
+* a VCF or dataframe object containing one indel per line, featuring the minimal set of columns "CHROM", "POS", "REF", "ALT"

 My code then groups all of your short (< 80 bp) insertion and deletion variants based on the (current) 83 different indel types agreed upon by the PCAWG signature consortium – these reflect a consensus rule set [regarding variant lengths, sequence type and immediate sequence context](https://cancer.sanger.ac.uk/signatures/documents/4/PCAWG7_indel_classification_2017_12_08.xlsx).
 Plotted spectra look like this example: